humanbydefinition/code.textmode.art/docs/framework-integration.md

     t.char('+');
     t.charColor(255, 255, 0);
-    t.point(10, 10); // Add a marker on top of the converted content });
+    t.point(); // Add a marker on top of the converted content });
 ```